yanmingong/yanmingong.github.io/_pages/teaching.md

 <!-- <div class="well"> -->

 ### Courses
+### Texas A&M University
+- ITDE 612 Engineering Foundations in Medicine
+- ITDE 614 Journal Club for Engineering Innovation in Medicine

 #### The University of Texas at San Antonio
 - EE 3223: C++ and Data Structures, Fall 2021